FloSewn/TQMesh/README.md

 Replace `<Input-file>` with the name of your chosen input parameter file.

 ## Examples
-For the mesh generation, you simply need to define a few global parameters and the mesh boundaries in terms of boundary nodes and edges.
-There is the possibility to assign markers to each defined boundary-edge.
-These markers are then assigned to the final mesh boundary edges.
-It is also possible to create several meshes successively and assign color values to their elements.
-For a better overview on the capabilities of **TQMesh**, check out the examples below.
-These are also the results of the examples given in the *input/* and the *src/examples* directories.

-## Examples

 Generating a mesh with **TQMesh** is a straightforward process that involves defining a few key global parameters along with mesh boundaries represented by boundary nodes and edges.
 You have the option to assign markers to each boundary edge, which are then applied to the final mesh's boundary edges.